 College kids in dorm rooms also fall victim to this trope, especially when it's something the school's maintenance team doesn't repair.
 A little bit of duct-tape, some creative thinking, and....voila!
 Instantly fixed.
 Also an instant fire-hazard, but the joy of triumph overshadows anything else.
 At least for the next three days, until it breaks... again.
 And catches fire this time.

 In an IRL example, there's a common misconception that the notorious Red and Yellow Lights Of Death (or "RROD" and "YLOD") on the Xbox 360 and PS3 (respectively) can be fixed by blasting the graphics chips on the systems with hot air from a heat gun, and many tutorials exist on Youtube demonstrating how to "repair" your game console in this manner.
 The fact of the matter is that this is at best only a temporary fix, and in most instances it actually causes irreparable damage to the GPU's heat sensors and the system motherboard, to the point where even a professional may be unable to repair the system.
-Long story short: unless you know how to operate a machine that looks like this◊, you should not be trying to repair a fried game console.
+Long story short: you should not be trying to repair a fried game console.

 With the release of Xbox One, a number of gullible users fell for an Internet hoax that gave a list of easy-to-follow instructions on how to make the console backwards compatible with Xbox 360.
 If you followed the instructions, you ended up putting the console into an infinite reboot loop that made it unusable.